 The reverse of the Series B 5 pound note is based on page 40 of the Book of Kells.
 In the Book of Kells, the original drawing of the lion measures 46 x 23 mm approximately.

-On the banknote, the lion measures 60 x 30 mm, nearly half as large as the original.
+On the Irish 5 pound note, the lion measures 60 x 30 mm, nearly half as large as the original.
 The lion on the reverse of the Series B five pound note is a very close reproduction of the oigonal.
 The text around the lion has been rearranged, the effect of which allows more prominence to the lion image on the banknote.
 The text leading has been reduced and the lion occupies two lines of text rather than the one line in the Book of Kells.

 The original page 40 of the Book of Kells on which the reverse design of the Scotus 5 pound note is based is designated by trinity College Library as Folio 40r: Matthew Shelf Mark/Reference Number: IE TCD MS 58.
 A Direct link to the Book of Kells page 40 is available on the Trinity college website [7.].